con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The mind most excellent of Sarvabuddha,[^108-1]
 Residing in the mind of every buddha,
-The greatest body borne by all the buddhas,
+The greatest body borne by every buddha,
-The lovely speech endowing every buddha, (108)
+The lovely speech enriching every buddha, (108)

 [^108-1]: Vilāsavajra appears to treat Vajraratna and so on (i.e. the names in verse 107–108a) as proper names, and he, as Vimalamitra does too, identifies them with, respectively, Akṣobhya, Ratnasambhava, Amitābha, Amoghasiddhi, and Vairocana.